jaimetur/PhotoMigrator/help/05-icloud-takeout.md

 - `--icloud-prefer-native-exif-writer`: prefer the native EXIF writer for supported photo files and fall back to `ExifTool` otherwise

 Tip:
+- By default, the Web Interface reconstructs `Albums` and `Memories` with symbolic links to the files stored in `ALL_PHOTOS`.
+- Enable `--icloud-no-symbolic-albums` only if you explicitly want duplicated copies instead of symlinks.
 - In the Web Interface, TUI, and GUI this option is pre-selected by default.
 - The `Prefer native EXIF writer when possible` option is also pre-selected by default in the Web Interface, TUI, and GUI.
 In CLI it remains opt-in.